BruceChanJianLe/gazebo-plugin-autonomous-actor/README.md

 CURRENTLY, THIS PACKAGE IS STILL UNDER DEVELOPMENT.
 IT IS NOT YET FUNCTIONAL.

+Anyone who is interested can checkout this fork (https://github.com/bach05/gazebo-plugin-autonomous-actor).

 ## Installation

 This code may be treated as a ROS package.
 Therefore, it can be built with `catkin_make` or `catkin build`.